andris9/docker-wordpress-nginx/README.md

   * `open_basedir` could be useful to use but currently is not set as it broke WordPress auto upgrading, didn't find the issue
   * `allow_url_fopen` is on - setting it off broke WordPress auto upgrade
   * `wp-config.php` should be only owner readable but `www-data` needs to access it too, so file permissions are not changed
+  * Wordpress version can be detected from the RSS feed (generator tag)